 EXAMPLE: You open a Traditional IRA on February 1, 2021.
 You can still make 2020 contributions until April 15, 2021 even though your account was not open during the 2020 calendar year.

-As of 2020, you may contribute to a Traditional IRA at any age, as long as you earn verifiable and taxable income to garner the tax-deferred benefits of Traditional IRA contributions.
+As of 2021, you may contribute to a Traditional IRA at any age, as long as you earn verifiable and taxable income to garner the tax-deferred benefits of Traditional IRA contributions.
 Your modified adjusted gross income (MAGI) may affect the deductibility of your contributions.
-The following MAGI ranges--at which your Traditional IRA contribution deductibility may be limited--apply for the 2019 tax year:
+Click here for more information from the IRS.

 Consult with your accountant or tax professional for more information about how your MAGI may affect your Traditional IRA contributions.